TFQA Logo

 Configuring DosBox

-From the start menu, all programs, click on the DOSBOX folder, and you will see within it a Optiions (Configuration in earlier DosBox versions) folder.
-Click on that, and within that you will see "DosBox 0.74 Options" ("Edit Configuration" in earlier DosBox versions.
-That will open a window with the configuration file.
+From the start menu, all programs, click on the DOSBOX folder, and you will see within it a Options folder.
+Click on that, and within that you will see "DosBox 0.74 Options" entry.
+Click on that to open a window with the configuration file.

 Scroll to the very bottom of the file and paste in the following text exactly as shown